Start Your Journey as a Professional Therapist

 A Unique Opportunity to Study Two Diplomas Over Two Years

-This is your chance to study a unique, two-year part-time study project and attain two professional diplomas: Level 5 Diploma in Integrative Counselling and a Level 5 (Practitioner Level) Diploma in Clinical Hypnotherapy.
+This is your chance to study a unique, two-year part-time study project and attain two professional diplomas:

 The Hypnotherapy Diploma is accredited by the General Hypnotherapy Standards Council and underwritten by the Complementary & Natural Healthcare Council (CNHC).